Hangars Liquides

 Hangars Liquides, also known as HL, is a French electronic label.
-It was created by La Peste (aka :fr:Laurent Mialon) in 1998.
+It was created by La Peste (a.k.a. :fr:Laurent Mialon) in 1998.
 Initially Hangars Liquides was Speedcore-oriented but was quickly categorized as experimental music within the hardcore techno scene.
 HL quickly gained a very good reputation and has been played around the world in many different music scenes: industrial, noise, techno, acousmatic, hardcore, electronica, ambient and post rock.

-Releasing artists such as I:gor and Neurocore from Poland, Senical (aka DJ choose) from Denmark, Bombardier from the US, Noize Creator from Germany, Venetian Snares from Canada, Jan Robbe from Belgium, and French artists such as Al Zheimer, XKV8, Helius Zhamiq, Fist of Fury, Attila, EPC, La Peste and more, the label became a reference in itself: a lot of electronic music tracks from other labels have been described as having a "Hangars Liquides sound" or "Hangars Liquides style".
+Releasing artists such as I:gor and Neurocore from Poland, Senical (a.k.a.
+DJ choose) from Denmark, Bombardier from the US, Noize Creator from Germany, Venetian Snares from Canada, Jan Robbe from Belgium, and French artists such as Al Zheimer, XKV8, Helius Zhamiq, Fist of Fury, Attila, EPC, La Peste and more, the label became a reference in itself: a lot of electronic music tracks from other labels have been described as having a "Hangars Liquides sound" or "Hangars Liquides style".